rodekruis/IBF-system/README.md

 -   [ ] Enter the release title to v0.27.9.
 -   [ ] Optional: Enter the release description from the [CHANGELOG](CHANGELOG.md) file.
+-   [ ] IMPORTANT: Before actually doing the release (and thus releasing to `staging`), check if any .ENV-variables on the server need to be updated.
+Do that by SSH'ing into the server and making the required changes.
+This will make sure the new release will use the updated .ENV-variables immediately.
 -   [ ] Click the 'Publish Release' button.

 The above steps should trigger the